With the motto “United in Diversity”, the EU works on its Europe 2020 growth strategy for the EU to become a smart, sustainable and inclusive economy.

 The EU is a unique economic and political partnership between 28 European countries that together cover much of the continent.
 It was created in the aftermath of the Second World War.
 The first steps were to foster economic cooperation: the idea being that countries that trade with one another become economically interdependent and so more likely to avoid conflict.
 The result was the European Economic Community (EEC), created in 1958, and initially increasing economic cooperation between six countries: Belgium, Germany, France, Italy, Luxembourg, and The Netherlands.
 Since then, a huge single market has been created and continues to develop towards its full potential.

-What began as a purely economic union has evolved into an organisation spanning all policy areas, from development aid to environment.
+What began as a purely economic union has evolved into an organization spanning all policy areas, from development aid to the environment.
 A name change from the EEC to the European Union (EU) in 1993 reflected this.
 The EU is based on the rule of law; everything that it does is founded on treaties, voluntarily and democratically agreed on by all member countries.
 These binding agreements set out the EU’s goals in its main areas of activity.

 “United in diversity”, the motto of the European Union, first came into use in 2000.
 It signifies how Europeans have come together, in the form of the EU, to work for peace and prosperity, while at the same time being enriched by the continent’s many different cultures, traditions and languages.